apache/druid/integration-tests/README.md

 | Middlemanager | 5008 |
 | Overlord | 5009 |

-You can use remote debugger(such as via IntelliJ IDEA's Remote Configuration) to debug the corresponding Druid process at above port.
+You can use a remote debugger (such as via IntelliJ IDEA's Remote Configuration) to debug the corresponding Druid process at above port.

 Running Tests Using A Quickstart Cluster
 -------------------